 Another experienced brand in the tent game, KELTY has been around since the 50s.
 With products ranging from child carriers to tactical vests, what we’re looking at with them is product quality.

-The KELTY Late Start 3-Season Backpacking Tent is actually an updated version of their Salida Tent for 2019.
+The KELTY Late Start 3-Season Backpacking Tent is actually an updated version of their Salida Tent for this year.
 When packed away it only takes up a space of 1’ 3” x 7”, which makes it an easy decision to pack and carry.
 The tent is supported with a classic X-shaped, two-pole structure for simple set-up and takedown.
 We return to toned-down color schemes with the tent’s gray and orange color scheme.

 Just like the TETON Sports Outfitter XXL Quick Tent, this tent’s upper portion is a mesh net (No-See-Um-Mesh) designed to allow for stargazing at night.
 It comes with a floor too, so you won’t have to worry about buying any extra fabric for a comfortable night’s rest.
 The waterproof rainfly also protects you if your stargazing is met with a spot of rain.